Xylon2/xyloobservations/README.md

 For general info on hosting Luminus apps check out [the luminus docs](https://luminusweb.com/docs/deployment.html).

+For help setting up your S3 bucket, see [S3.md].

 xyloobservations can store it's images either in an S3 bucket or on the filesystem.
 If you want to use s3 you will need to specify the aws credentials and bucket-name.

 For using s3, `dev-config.edn` will look something like this: